uber-archive/makisu/docs/PARSER.md

     - JSON format.

 Variables are substituted using values from ARGs and ENVs within the stage.
-'--archive' is a option only Makisu supports.
+'--archive' is an option only Makisu supports.
 It will make COPY preseve the original owner and permissions of `src` and its underlying files and directories.
 Otherwise, makisu will follow docker's behavior, where `dst` itself might be owned by root if not created beforehand.

 ## ENTRYPOINT